alipouryousefi/interview-algorithm-question/README.md

 Contribute by adding new algorithm questions, providing alternative solutions, or improving existing ones.

 README.md: A detailed explanation of the problem, constraints, and examples.<br/>
-solutions: Solutions to the problem in javascript.
+solutions: Solutions to the problem in javascript and typescript.

 Contributing<br/>
 Contributions to this repository are welcome!
 If you have additional algorithm questions, alternative solutions, or improvements, feel free to submit a pull request.
 Please make sure to follow the repository's guidelines and provide clear explanations in your contributions.